India's exit polls show BJP alliance headed for majority in elections

 "Although it has got discounted by some stretch, the announcements (on exit polls) will provide a boost to markets.

 Volatility would be there, but broad uptrend remains intact.
-I think cyclicals, industrials, consumer discretionary, broadly sectors tied to domestic economy have been outperforming."
+I think cyclicals, industrials, consumer discretionary, broadly sectors tied to domestic economy have been outperfoming."

 J.K.
 JAIN, HEAD OF RESEARCH, KARVY STOCK BROKING LTD, MUMBAI